 Frozen liquids can often look similar, so labeling your jars with the contents and dates will prevent confusion and ensure you use the correct ingredient for your recipe.

 7. Freeze the mason jars

 The lids will start to rust over time, and the easiest way to avoid that is by just having a couple of spare ones in a separate storing basket.
-I wouldn’t opt for reusable plastic lids, but that’s just me.
-If you are ok with using them, you totally can, as you will reuse them over and over.
+Alternatively, you could opt for reusable plastic lids.
+If you are ok with using them, you can, as you will reuse them over and over.